GoogleCloudPlatform/iap-desktop/README.md

 *   Connect to VMs across multiple projects and Google Cloud organizations
 *   [View diagnostics information](https://github.com/GoogleCloudPlatform/iap-desktop/wiki/Viewing-instance-activity)
     such as logs and serial port output
+*   Remotely join a VM to Active Directory
-*   Perform common operations such as starting or stopping VMs
+*   Perform other common operations such as starting or stopping VMs

 :arrow_forward: [Show screencast](doc/images/Manage_1400.gif?raw=true)